rachitk/gnn-genomics/README.md

 ## Setting up

 Please see the `requirements.txt` file to find dependencies.
-Note that a custom (publicly-available) implementation of Pytorch Geometric for heterogeneous explanations is required and can be found here: https://github.com/rachitk/pytorch_geometric/tree/het-captum-explain.
-This explanation code has been submitted as a pull request to Pytorch Geometric and is pending a minor rewrite before being merged into the main codebase.
+Note that a custom (publicly-available) implementation of Pytorch Geometric for heterogeneous explanations is required and can be found here: [https://github.com/rachitk/pytorch_geometric/tree/het-captum-explain-paper](https://github.com/rachitk/pytorch_geometric/tree/het-captum-explain-paper).
+This explanation code has been submitted as a pull request to Pytorch Geometric and is pending a minor rewrite before being merged into the main codebase (the PR version is at a different branch, https://github.com/rachitk/pytorch_geometric/tree/het-captum-explain, though to reproduce the paper, you should use the above version).

 ## Running the code